Audio Settings Preferences

 Advice Settings below 20ms, or 30 ms if you are using the Audacity default MME host, may cause you to get clicky playback.

 • Latency compensation: When recording, it takes a small amount of time for the sound to be converted to digital data and written to the track.
 This time delay is the recording latency and is typically around 130 ms (0.13 seconds) for consumer level equipment.
 By compensating for this delay, sounds are written to the track at the correct time relative to the Timeline, and other tracks in the project.
-The actual amount of delay depends on the hardware and audio settings, so for accurate synchronization in multi-track recording, this setting should be calibrated as described in the Latency Test page.
+The actual amount of delay depends on the hardware and audio settings, so for accurate synchronization in multi-track recording, this setting should be calibrated as described in the Latency Compensation page on the Muse Support site.

-Tip See Latency Test for details on how to adjust latency on you computer set-up.
+Tip See Latency Compensation on the Muse Support site for details on how to adjust latency on you computer set-up.

 Alternatives